-Cupid ask'd for his Offering,
+Capid ask'd for his Offering,

 'Cause I refus'd to pay;

 He took my Damon on his Wing,

-And carry'd him quite away:
+And carry'd him quite away.:

 Pitch'd him before Olinda's Charms,

 Those Wonders of the Plain;

 Commanding her into her Arms,

 To take the dearest Swain.

-The envy'd Nymph, soon, soon obey'd,
+The envy'd Nymph, soon, soon obey'd;

 And bore away the Prize;

 'Tis well she did, for had she stay'd,

 I'd snatch'd him from her Eyes:

 My Lamb was with gay Garlands dress'd,

 The Pile prepar'd to burn;

 Hoping that if the God appeas'd,

 My Damon might return.

-But oh! in vain he's gone, he's gone, Phillis he can't be thine;
+But oh! in vain he's gone, he's gone,

+Phillis he can't be thine;

 I by Obedience am undone,

 Was ever Fate like mine:

-Olinda do, try all thy Charms,
+Olings do, try all thy Charms,

 Yet I will have a part;

-For whilst you have him in your Arms,
+Tor whilst you have him in your Arms,

 I'll have him in my Heart.

+PFLLs to Purge Melancholy.

-The Apparition to the Filted Lover.
-Set by Mr. Wroth.
+The Apparition to the Jilted Lover.
+Set by Mr. WROTH.